Alex Denney: Education

-He was educated at Wycheproof State School (No.1757), and then, having won a major residential scholarship, he attended Caulfield Grammar School, as a boarder, from 1939 to 1942, where he distinguished himself not only as a student — he was dux of his class in 1939 — but also as a footballer, and as a cricketer, and, especially, an outstanding athlete.
+He was educated at Wycheproof State School (No.1757).
+After winning a major residential scholarship, he attended Caulfield Grammar School, as a boarder, from 1939 to 1942.
+There, he distinguished himself not only as a student — he was dux of his class in 1939 — but also as a footballer, cricketer, and, especially, an outstanding athlete.

 At the school's October 1942 Annual Sports, Denney won the Open 100 yards, 220 yards, and 440 yards races, the 120 yards hurdles, and the long jump.
 The Australasian's schools' correspondent declared Denney to be "an all-round runner of great promise", in a report to which was appended a photograph of Denney rounding the last bend (in front of the school's tennis courts) of either the 220 or 440 yards races.

-Later that same month, when competing for the school in the Associated Grammar Schools of Victoria Combined Sports on 23 October 1942, he broke the (23 years') record for the Open 100 yards (he won by four yards, in 10 3/10 secs), came second on the Open 220 yards, and won the Open 440 yards.
+Later that same month, when competing for the school in the Associated Grammar Schools of Victoria Combined Sports on 23 October 1942, he broke the 23-year-old record for the Open 100 yards (he won by four yards, in 10 3/10 secs), came second on the Open 220 yards, and won the Open 440 yards.